-Obviously, producers can be skeptical when it comes to using sugar as a fertilizer for corn, soybeans, and other crops; no one is overly excited with the thought of running a sticky, sugary solution through their equipment.
+Obviously, crop producers can be skeptical when it comes to using sugar as a fertilizer for corn, soybeans, and other crops; no one is overly excited with the thought of running a sticky, sugary solution through their equipment.
 A typical sugar solution can require a lot of effort to clean up and can be a hassle for those dealing with short windows for applying fertilizer.
 That’s where Midwestern BioAg can step in and help.

 Just like the results seen in Ohio and Nebraska, on-farm trials of L-CBF products have shown positive yield increases across many farming and management systems.
-In 10 out of 12 trials conducted in 2013, L-CBF treated acres performed equal to, or better than, those treated with competitors’ products.
+In 10 out of 12 trials, L-CBF treated acres performed equal to, or better than, those treated with competitors’ products.
 With demonstrated yield increases of up to 25%, L-CBF has proven to be a competitive and influential product to take yields to the next level.**

 The versatility of L-CBF is another huge benefit to this unique product.
 In-furrow, pop-up, starter, or foliar applied acres have all seen boosts in yield and better utilization of plant nutrients.

 Interest in using sugars in fertilizer is growing across the country, from champion soybean producers to 360 bushel per acre corn fields; sugar has been proven to help push yields to the next level when used with a balanced fertility program.
-Steve McManaman, agronomist with Aurora Co-op in Aurora, Nebraska, is also convinced sugar works and believes he knows why.
-“Applying sugar is like drinking Mountain Dew — it provides an energy boost.
+An agronomist is also convinced sugar works and believes he knows why.
+“Applying sugar is like drinking Mountain Dew® — it provides an energy boost.
 It enhances the nutrient uptake of plants and also increases microbial activity when applied to the soil.
 This speeds residue decomposition and the mineralization of soil organic matter,” he says.

 *Information used in this article came from “Sweet Success”: Reichenberger: The Furrow, 2014. and “Will Spraying Corn with Sugar Be the Next Big Thing” Bachman: Nebraska Farmer 2014.